 Chess in roughly the form of today appeared in in Southern Europe around the end of the 15th century and quickly became popular Europe wide.
 The powers of certain pieces were increased and new rules were added such as castling, two square pawn advance, and en passant.
 The most important changes turned the Fers into the most powerful piece of all, the Queen and the Alfil into the far-ranging Bishop by unrestricting it's power of diagonal movement.

 In 1749, Francois-Andre Danican Philidor, a composer and leading Chess player at the time, published 'L'analyse du jeu des Echecs' (Analysis of the game of chess).
 This is one of the greatest Chess works of literature ever written and has been translated into many languages since.
 Howard Staunton, the top player in the mid 19th century also wrote several important theoretical works and organised the first international chess tournament in London in 1851.
 This was won by Adolf Anderssen from Germany.
-In 1858, Paul Charles Morphy came to Europe from the USA and managed to take the mantle of best player at a very youthful age.
+In 1858, Paul Charles Morphy came to Europe from the USA and managed to take the mantle of best player in the world at the age of only 21.
+The book 'The Queen's Gambit', since turned into a Netflix blockbuster, features childhood prodigy Beth Harmon, who some say was based on Morphy.

 The history of chess pieces is also a story worth telling.
 Until the mid 19th century, pieces tended to come as one of two extremes.
 The rich would display very ornate expensive decorate pieces with delicately crafted representations of kings, queens etc. which were often top-heavy and impractical while everyone else mostly used roughly hewn wooden lumps with only the height of the pieces to distinguish between them.